blog

 Metal exudes a modern vibe.
 Think steel or aluminum for daily use.
 Steel frames can handle weight with ease.
 Aluminum is lighter to move about.
 Moisture can be a foe without coating.
 So many metal items come powder-coated.
 This helps fight rust and chipping.
 Is it easy to clean?
 A simple wipe usually does the trick.
 Ever seen metal stools in busy cafes?
 They last through heavy traffic.
 Watch out for dents or scratches.
 Though sturdy, metal can show marks.
 Are you aiming for a sleek look?
 Metal works well in minimal spaces.
 In simpler words, grab a well-coated piece soon.

 #3.
-Plastic Furniture
+Plastic & Acrylic Furniture

 Plastic fits places that need light, handy items.
 It’s often budget-friendly too.
 Want a quick seat on the porch?
 Plastic chairs can handle rain and sunlight.
 They come in many shapes and shades.
 Cleaning them is usually a breeze.
 Just wipe with mild soap and water.
 Can plastic crack under stress?
 Yes, if it’s thin or badly made.
 But good-quality plastic can be surprisingly firm.
 Is it suitable for long-term use?
 Some types are better than you’d think.
 Check product details for weight limits.
 Keep in mind direct sun may fade bright colors.
 For a simple, low-maintenance choice, plastic can fit the bill.